-TECHNOLOGY, IMPROPER USE OF

-Violation Action Level

-Telecommunication Device 2

-Examples: use of telecommunication devices (cell phones, pagers, etc.) for non-instructional purpose 2

-Other Technology 2

-Examples: Gaming systems, iPods, iPads, Tablets, tec.

-Computer

-Examples: use of school computers for non-instructional purpose, copyright or trademark infringement, knowingly uploading or downloading destructive or malicious programs or software, loading personal software or disks onto school computers without permission of an administrator, vandalism of computers or computer equipment.
-3

-Network Violation

-Examples: use of computer network for non-instructional purpose, knowingly uploading or downloading destructive or malicious programs or software, sharing passwords, attempting to read, delete, copy or modify the email of other users, accessing secure areas other than for educational purposes, transmitting material information or software in violation of any district policy or regulation, local, state or federal law or regulation, or tampering with or misuse of the computer networking system or taking any other action inconsistent with this regulation will be viewed as a network violation.
-3

-THEFT A T T Violation Action Level Petty Theft 2 Thefts for cash, or property, valued under \$100.
-2 Theft - School Property or Non-School Property A person commits theft if, without lawful authority, the person knowingly: b.
+TECHNOLOGY, IMPROPER USE OF Violation Action Level Telecommunication Device 1 Examples: use of telecommunication devices (cell phones, pagers, etc.) for non-instructional purpose Other Technology 1 Examples: Nintendo DS, iPods, MP3 players, etc. Computer Examples: use of school computers for non-instructional purpose, copyright or trademark infringement, 2 knowingly uploading or downloading destructive or malicious programs or software, loading personal software or disks onto school computers without permission of an administrator, vandalism of computers or computer equipment.
+Network Violation Examples: use of computer network for non-instructional purpose, knowingly uploading or downloading destructive or malicious programs or software, sharing passwords, attempting to read, delete, copy or modify the email of other users, accessing secure areas other than for educational purposes, transmitting material 3 information or software in violation of any district policy or regulation, local, state or federal law or regulation, or tampering with or misuse of the computer networking system or taking any other action inconsistent with this regulation will be viewed as a network violation.
+THEFT Violation Action Level Petty Theft 2 Thefts for cash, or property, valued under \$100.
+Theft - School Property or Non-School Property A person commits theft if, without lawful authority, the person knowingly: b.
 Controls property of another with the intent to deprive the other person of such property; or c.
 Converts for an unauthorized term or use services or property of another entrusted to the defendant or placed in the defendant's possession for a limited, authorized term or use; or d.
-Obtains services or property of another by means of any material misrepresentation with intent to deprive the other person of such property or services; or e.
+Obtains services or property of another by means of any material misrepresentation with intent to deprive 3 the other person of such property or services; or e.
 Comes into control of lost, mislaid or misdelivered property of another under circumstances providing means of inquiry as to the true owner and appropriates such property to the person's own or another's use without reasonable efforts to notify the true owner; or f.
 Controls property of another knowing or having reason to know that the property was stolen; or g.
-Obtains services known to the defendant to be available only for compensation without paying or an agreement to pay the compensation or diverts another's services to the person's own or another's benefit without authority to do so. (see A.R.S. § 13-1802) 3 Burglary or Breaking and Entering Entering or remaining unlawfully in or on the personal property of another, a classroom, a residential structure or yard or a nonresidential structure or in a fenced commercial property with the intent to commit any theft or any felony therein. (see A.R.S. § 13-1506 - § 13-1507) 4 Extortion A person commits theft by extortion by knowingly obtaining or seeking to obtain property or services by means of a threat to do in the future any of the following: 1.
+Obtains services known to the defendant to be available only for compensation without paying or an agreement to pay the compensation or diverts another's services to the person's own or another's benefit without authority to do so. (see A.R.S. § 13-1802) Burglary or Breaking and Entering Entering or remaining unlawfully in or on the personal property of another, a classroom, a residential structure 4 or yard or a nonresidential structure or in a fenced commercial property with the intent to commit any theft or any felony therein. (see A.R.S. § 13-1506 - § 13-1507) Extortion A person commits theft by extortion by knowingly obtaining or seeking to obtain property or services by means of a threat to do in the future any of the following: 1.
 Cause physical injury to anyone by means of a deadly weapon or dangerous instrument.
 2. Cause physical injury to anyone except as provided in paragraph 1 of this subsection.
 3. Cause damage to property.
-4. Engage in other conduct constituting an offense.
+4 4.
+Engage in other conduct constituting an offense.
 5. Accuse anyone of a crime or bring criminal charges against anyone.
-6. Expose a secret or an asserted fact, whether true or false, tending to subject anyone to hatred, contempt or 4
+6. Expose a secret or an asserted fact, whether true or false, tending to subject anyone to hatred, contempt or ridicule or to impair the person's credit or business.
+7. Take or withhold action as a public servant or cause a public servant to take or withhold action.
+8. Cause anyone to part with any property. (see A.R.S. § 13-1804) Robberv